 AS 4100:2020

 The AS 4100 engine implements AS 4100:2020 - Steel Structures, the Australian standard for the design of steel structures.
-The engine supports all common fabrication types and residual stress categories.
+The engine supports common hot-rolled, welded, and hollow section member-strength checks with AS 4100 residual stress categories and optional local bearing checks where the required bearing details are supplied.

 Standard Reference